 Sundowner’s Syndrome is an ailment that affects many older adults in the mid to late stages of Alzheimer’s Disease or dementia.
 It can cause feelings of confusion, agitation, and overwhelming sadness.
 When these feelings are triggered, it can be called “Sundowning” or “Sundown.”
 Most patients experience the most troubling symptoms during the late afternoon, evening, and nighttime hours when the sun starts to set; hence the name “Sundowner’s Syndrome”.

-Some doctors believe that Sundowner’s Syndrome is a result of overwhelming sensory stimulation during the day, while others suspect that hormones are involved.
-Disorders such as depression may worsen the symptoms of Sundowner’s Syndrome, leading to unbalanced emotional states that affect dementia patients, family members, and dementia caregivers alike.
-There are methods to deal with Sundowner’s symptoms, however, and mitigate this stress.
+Some doctors believe that Sundowner’s Syndrome is a result of overwhelming sensory stimulation during the day, others suspect that hormonal imbalance is involved, while a third hypothesis suggests that Alzheimer’s affects the brain region important to normal day-night cycle.
+Disorders such as depression may worsen the symptoms of Sundowning, leading to unbalanced emotional states that affect dementia patients, family members, and dementia caregivers alike.
+Fortunately, there are methods to deal with Sundowner’s symptoms and mitigate this stress.

 Sundowning symptoms will likely show themselves as the day progresses and particularly when the sun starts to go down.
-This timing all revolves around your loved one’s circadian rhythms.
-Their internal body clock will determine when they will start to experience feelings of confusion or depression.
+The timing of its occurrence depends on your loved one’s circadian rhythm; their internal body clock will determine when they will start to experience feelings of confusion or depression.